grafana/mimir/docs/sources/architecture/distributor.md

 # Distributor

-The distributor is a stateless component that receives time-series data from Prometheus.
+The distributor is a stateless component that receives time-series data from Prometheus or the Grafana agent.
 The distributor validates the data for correctness to ensure that it is within the configured limits for a given tenant.
 The distributor then divides the data into batches and sends it to multiple [ingesters]({{< relref "./ingester.md" >}}) in parallel, shards the series among ingesters, and replicates each series by the configured replication factor.
 By default, the configured replication factor is three.